genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Stop On First Failure

-The Stop On First Failure strategy will log an error if it occurs and stop processing.
+The Stop On First Failure strategy logs an error if it occurs and stops processing.

 ```kotlin
 errorStrategy = StopOnFirstFailure()